ziiin/Berkeley-big-data-spark/README.md

 # Berkeley-big-data-spark
-Edx course notes and exercise on "Analytics Edge"
+Edx course notes and exercise on "Introduction to Big Data with Apache Spark"